magento/devdocs/src/cloud/configure/configure-best-practices.md

    ![Store example 3]({{ site.baseurl }}/common/images/cloud/cloud_example-store3.png)

 {:.bs-callout-warning}
-Be aware that having multiple websites and stores can result in decreased performance.
-The greater the number of websites and stores, the greater the size of index tables and other issues, such as a longer indexing process, longer Admin save operations, and slower response time for non-cached catalog pages.
+Be aware that catalog data expands as you increase the number of websites and stores.
+Depending on your project architecture, the additional stores can lead to a longer indexing process and slower response times for non-cached catalog pages.
+Adobe recommends that you monitor site performance closely.